Craig Prince

 Experience and current work environments

-I have practiced Clinical Psychology for 15 years, the last 11 of which have been devoted to Forensic Psychology in New Zealand.
-I currently work for the Forensic Psychiatric Service (Canterbury District Health Board) as well as having a Private Practice (CPSM Consultancy Ltd).
+I have practised Clinical Psychology for 24 years, the last 20 of which have been devoted to Forensic Psychology in New Zealand.
+I am in full-time private practice, having previously been in part-time private practice and working for the Forensic Psychiatric Service (Canterbury District Health Board).
 I prepare reports for the Court as requested by both the Crown and defence, and testify in court as an expert witness, if required.
+Given my interest areas, I previously lectured post-graduate students of the University of Otago about sexual offending and associated risk assessment.
+Finally, I remain up-to-date with the current research literature in the area, attend training workshops and conferences in the domains associated with my work.

 Approach to the work

-I have experience in treating a range of difficulties in those with mental health issues and/or offenders, using both individual and group treatment processes based on a model of
+While I have experience in treating a range of difficulties in those with mental health issues and/or offending behaviours, using both individual and group treatment processes based on a model of Cognitive Behaviour Therapy (CBT), I am currently not accepting referrals for treatment clients.

 Fees and services

-My rates are $170 (incl GST) per hour of work.
+My rates are available on application.
 Cases vary significantly but on average, a complete assessment and report takes about 12-13 hours.
-Court appearances infer additional costs.
+Court appearances incur additional costs.
 A vast majority of these reports are funded by Legal Services Agency and can be arranged through lawyers.

 Availability